kubedocker/5G_APIs/README.md

 #### Tools
 * <a href="https://forge.etsi.org/swagger/tools/GitlabOpenAPIFrontend.htm" target="_blank">Frontend</a> to invoke the Swagger Editor, Swagger UI, or to parse OpenAPI files with APIDevTools Swagger Parser/Validator, or to search for APIs referencing a data structure
 * <a href="https://forge.etsi.org/swagger/tools/parser.html" target="_blank">API Parser</a> to parse OpenAPI files with APIDevTools Swagger Parser/Validator
+* <a href="https://forge.etsi.org/swagger/tools/types.html" target="_blank">Data Type Finder</a> to find the impacted APIs due to a change on a given data type

 The links below will open the Swagger Editor/UI and auto-load the OpenAPI YAML file of each Network Function (NF) API: